 Grindr naysayers are generally naysayers of all hookup apps.
 They believe apps like Grindr exist solely for sex, and that hooking up for sex — online or otherwise — is generally a shameful, irresponsible, risky thing to do.
 I have hooked up more times via Grindr than I can physically count and have made wonderful friends along the way.
 Some of my best friendships started as one-time fucks.

 I have no patience for tech-phobia, especially when it’s masqueraded as thinly-veiled slut-shaming.
 You shouldn’t either.
 Grindr is the new gay club with global attendance and no cover charge.
-If politicians in the Netherlands can use it to boost their image, so can you.
+If politicians in the Netherlands can use it to reach people, so can you.